abdullahafeez/aws-website-project/README.md

 #sudo apt-get install python3-pip
 #pip3 install pymysql boto3
 #pip3 install flask

+#IAM Role for ec2 to access s3 bucket
+We need to create a new IAM role for our newly created Ec2 service and give permissions for it to access S3 service Now, attach newly created role to our Ec2 instance

 #You need to update the IP address of the website hosted in or just type in the domain name, which is essentially the ec2 instance in our scenario
 templates/AddEmpOutput.html